visitek/eventmanager/README.md

 	$.EventManager.detachByTag('Group1');
 	$.EventManager.detachByTags(['Group1', 'Group2']);

-You can detach all once events with or without regex (matching EventId)
+You can detach all once triggable events with or without regex (matching EventId)

 	$.EventManager.detachAllOnce();
 	$.EventManager.detachAllOnce(^(.(!?Group))*$);